Bognor Regis and Littlehampton: Constituency profile

+The constituency is located on the south coast of England, within the Arun district of the county of West Sussex.
+It stretches from Aldwick in the west to Rustington in the east and contains the large seaside resort town of Bognor Regis, the smaller town of Littlehampton and the village of Yapton.
+Bognor Regis was traditionally a small fishing village which grew rapidly in the late 19th century as a coastal tourist town.

+Compared to national averages, residents of the constituency are older, more deprived and have lower levels of education and professional employment.
+The proportion of social housing is lower than the UK average, and White people make up 95% of the population.
+Local politics are mixed; at the most recent district council election in 2023, voters in Bognor Regis elected primarily Conservative or Liberal Democrat councillors, whilst the Labour Party won most of the seats in Littlehampton.
+In the 2016 referendum on European Union membership, voters in the constituency strongly supported Brexit with an estimated 65% voting in favour.

 Boundaries

 The constituency is elongated along the south coast of England.
 It includes the towns of Bognor Regis and Littlehampton.

 1997–2010: The District of Arun wards of Aldwick East, Aldwick West, Bersted, Felpham East, Felpham West, Hotham, Littlehampton Beach, Littlehampton Central, Littlehampton Ham, Littlehampton River, Littlehampton Wick, Marine, Middleton on Sea, Orchard, Pagham, and Pevensey.

 2010–2024: The District of Arun wards of Aldwick East, Aldwick West, Beach, Bersted, Brookfield, Felpham East, Felpham West, Ham, Hotham, Marine, Middleton-on-Sea, Orchard, Pagham and Rose Green, Pevensey, River, Wick with Toddington, and Yapton.